Edragon/edragon.github.io/Tech-dat/acturator-dat/motor-dat/servo-dat/servo-dat.md

 The 90-degree and 180-degree servos have identical physical dimensions and torque specifications, differing only in their maximum rotation angles.
 The 360-degree servo allows continuous rotation.

 The fixed-wing S-version servo (with 25cm wire length) is not the helicopter version.
 Compared to helicopter servos, it has lower pull strength, performance, and motor lifespan.
 It's suitable for electric fixed-wing aircraft made of foamboard or foam (recommended) and offers good value for money.

+## feature of servos

+- The servo is a device that can control the angle of rotation of the motor shaft.
+It consists of a DC motor, a gear set, and a position feedback system.
+- The servo can be controlled by a PWM signal, which determines the angle of rotation of the motor shaft.
+- The servo can be used in various applications, such as robotics, RC vehicles, and automation systems.
+- The servo can be classified into different types based on its construction and operation, such as analog servos, digital servos, and continuous rotation servos.
+- The servo can be powered by different voltage levels, typically ranging from 4.8V to 6V for standard servos and up to 7.4V for high-performance servos.
+- The servo can be controlled by different protocols, such as PWM, I2C, and UART, depending on the application and the controller used.
+- The servo can be equipped with different types of gears, such as plastic gears, metal gears, and ceramic gears, depending on the torque and speed requirements of the application.
+- The servo can be used in various configurations, such as standard servos, mini servos, micro servos, and high-torque servos, depending on the size and weight constraints of the application.
+- The servo can be used in different environments, such as indoor, outdoor, and underwater, depending on the sealing and protection features of the servo.
+- The servo can be used in different applications, such as robotics, automation, and control systems, depending on the requirements of the application.
+- The servo can be used in different industries, such as automotive, aerospace, and consumer electronics, depending on the requirements of the application.

 ## test note